Should I try reflexology?

 If you are interested in trying reflexology, booking a consultation with a therapist is the first step.
 With each session typically lasting 45 minutes to an hour, your reflexologist will usually start with a consultation session where you will discuss your health, lifestyle, and medical history to establish any underlying problems, as well as what you wish to gain from reflexology.

 The number of sessions you may need can depend on what the conditions are that you hope to address.
-Before your first session, make sure you stay hydrated to improve your energy levels and flush any toxins.
+Before your first session, make sure you stay hydrated to improve your energy levels and flush out any toxins.
 After each session, try to avoid strenuous exercise for at least two hours as well as any stimulants (including caffeine) for the next 24 hours, as these can diminish the effectiveness of the treatment.

 Suitable for all ages, reflexology aims to treat the whole person rather than individual symptoms.